saashqdev/intake/src/docs/services/database-service.md

 # Database Service

-dFlow provides managed database services that are ready to use with minimal configuration.
+inTake provides managed database services that are ready to use with minimal configuration.
 These databases are provisioned automatically, and credentials are generated securely.
 The interface allows you to view connection details, monitor basic activity, and review deployment information where applicable.